earthlab/earthlab.github.io/_events/courses/2017-08-18-earth-analytics-course.md

 </div>

-All students enrolled in the spring 2017 semester of Earth Analytics can request access to <a href="http://www.datacamp.com" target="_blank">Data Camp</a>!
+All students enrolled in the fall 2017 semester of Earth Analytics can request access to <a href="http://www.datacamp.com" target="_blank">Data Camp</a>!
 Email the instructor for details!

 ### Example Course Science Topics (Topics subject to change):